RISCV-MYTH-WORKSHOP/riscv_myth_workshop_nov22-AsheshPangma/Day2/README.md

   * B-type - Branch (Conditional Jump)
   * U-type - Upper Immediate
   * J-type - Jump (Unconditional Jump)
-$imem_rd_data[6:2] determines the type of instruction that is being fetched.  $funct7, $funct3 and $opcode determines the type of instruction that is being decoded.
+$imem_rd_data[6:2] determines the type of instruction that is being fetched.  $funct7, $funct3 and $opcode determines the actual instruction that is being decoded.
 The snapshot below shows the Decode stage.

 ![](images/day4/4_2_decode.png)